-- Preview Email Newsletter

 Primary Care Development Urges Attention to Primary Care in Comments to CMS on Medicare Fee Schedule (10)

 WASHINGTON, Sept.
 12 -- The Primary Care Development Corp.
 (PCDC) submitted a public comment letter addressed to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) regarding the proposed rule for the Calendar Year 2026 Medicare Physician Fee Schedule (PFS).
-PCDC, a national non-profit organization dedicated to health equity and community development, emphasized the urgent need for reforms in primary care funding to enhance health outcomes and reduce more ST
+PCDC, a national non-profit organization dedicated to health equity and community development, emphasized the urgent need for reforms in primary care funding to enhance health outcomes and reduce costs.

 Rep. Comer Argues Proposed Medicare Rule Could Limit Patient Access to Quality Care (10)

 WASHINGTON, Sept.
 12 -- Rep. James Comer (R-Kentucky) submitted a public comment letter to the U.S. Department of Health and Human Services addressing the Calendar Year 2026 Medicare Physician Fee Schedule (MPFS) and highlighting serious concerns about proposed changes that could impact independent physician practices across the nation.
-The letter underscores the need for adjustments to prevent further consolidation of healthcare delivery, which may subsequently limit patient access to quality c more ST
+The letter underscores the need for adjustments to prevent further consolidation of healthcare delivery, which may subsequently limit patient access to quality care.

 Rep. Comer Urges HHS to Reconsider Proposed Rules That Could Jeopardize Independent Physician Practices (10)